AlbertMorera/naturalette/README.md

 # naturalette
-The `naturalette` package offers color palettes based on the colors of some of the world's most iconic natural spaces and parks.
+The `naturalette` package offers a variety of color palettes based on the colors of some of the World's most iconic natural spaces and parks.

-`naturalette` offers a set of functions available for use in `ggplot2`.
+`naturalette` offers a set of functions available to use in `ggplot2`:
+-`scale_color_nature()`
+-`scale_fill_nature()`

+> La bellesa es la responsable de la veritat; i com que l'art és bellesa, sense veritat no hi ha art.
+>
+> --- Antoni Gaudí

 ***